-The following table presents information concerning the beneficial ownership of the shares of our common stock as of April 22, 2020 by:
+The following table presents information concerning the beneficial ownership of the shares of our common stock as of April 25, 2023 by:

-- each person whom we know to beneficially own more than 5% of our common stock; - each of our directors; - each of our Named Executive Officers; and - all of our directors and executive officers as a group.
+- each stockholder whom we know to beneficially own more than 5% of our common stock; - · each of our directors and director nominees; - each of our Named Executive Officers; and - all of our directors and executive officers as a group.

-The number and percentage of shares beneficially owned are based on 195,900,040 shares of common stock outstanding as of April 22, 2020.
 Beneficial ownership is determined under the rules and regulations of the SEC.
-Shares of common stock subject to options, warrants and conversion privileges that are currently exercisable or exercisable within 60 days of April 22, 2020 are deemed to be outstanding and beneficially owned by the person holding the options, warrants or convertible securities for the purpose of computing the number of shares beneficially owned and the percentage ownership of that person, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of common stock subject to options, warrants and conversion privileges that are currently exercisable or exercisable within 60 days of April 25, 2023 are deemed to be outstanding and beneficially owned by the person holding such options, warrants or convertible securities for the purpose of computing the number of shares beneficially owned and the percentage ownership of that person, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
 Except as indicated in the footnotes to this table, and subject to applicable community property laws, these persons have sole voting and investment power with respect to all shares of our common stock shown as beneficially owned by them.